-This document defines a mechanism for the detection of communication failures between two communicating hosts at IP layer, and an exploration protocol for switching to another pair of interfaces and/or addresses between the same hosts if a working pair can be found.
-The draft also discusses the roles of a multihoming protocol versus network attachment functions at IP and link layers.
+This document specifies how the level 3 multihoming shim protocol (SHIM6) detects failures between two communicating hosts.
+It also specifies an exploration protocol for switching to another pair of interfaces and/or addresses between the same hosts if a failure occurs and a working pair can be found.